-- 3.6.1 In exceptional circumstances where, as a result of a more detailed inspection, the overall condition of a ship and its equipment, also taking into account the crew conditions, is found to be obviously substandard, the PSCO may suspend an inspection. - 3.6.2 Prior to suspending an inspection, the PSCO should have recorded detainable deficiencies in the areas set out in appendix 2, as appropriate. - 3.6.3 The suspension of the inspection may continue until the responsible parties have taken the steps necessary to ensure that the ship complies with the requirements of the relevant instruments. - 3.6.4 In cases where the ship is detained and an inspection is suspended, the port State authority should notify the responsible parties without delay.
+- 3.6.1 In exceptional circumstances where, as a result of a more detailed inspection, the overall condition of a ship and its equipment, also taking into account the crew conditions, is found to be obviously substandard, the PSCO may suspend an inspection. - 3.6.2 Prior to suspending an inspection, the PSCO should have recorded detainable deficiencies in the areas set out in appendix 2, as appropriate and detained the ship.
+The PSCO should issue an inspection report as set out in appendix 13.
+The report should indicate in free text that the inspection has been suspended and the reason for suspending the inspection.
+Suspension of an inspection should not be used when an inspection is halted for operational/safety reasons (for example overnight) and continued later.

+- 3.6.3 The suspension of the inspection may continue until the responsible parties have taken the steps necessary to ensure that the ship fully complies with the requirements of the relevant instruments and, on that basis, invite the PSCO for a re-inspection.
+The measures to be taken by the responsible parties are therefore explicitly not limited to the rectification of only those deficiencies which have been recorded in Form B before the inspection was suspended. - 3.6.4 Where an inspection is suspended, the port State authority should notify the responsible parties without delay.
 The notification should include information about the detention, and state that the inspection is suspended until that authority has been informed that the ship complies with all relevant requirements.